-During our last webcast, we asked our audience how ready their business was for what could come next with Brexit.
-The results were stark, with more than 50% recognising they had much more work to do, particularly for ‘no deal’.
-With both the UK government and the EU advising businesses on both sides to urgently proceed with implementing contingency plans, it's now time to rapidly assess and progress plans for ‘no deal’.
+During our webcast on 18 March, we asked our audience how ready their business was for what could come next with Brexit, with close to 50% recognising they had much more work to do, particularly for ‘no deal’.
+While the numbers of those who feel ready for Brexit improved since our January poll, they still make for stark reading.
+With both the UK government and the EU advising businesses to urgently proceed with implementing contingency plans, it's now time to rapidly assess and progress plans for ‘no deal’.

 Click where you think you sit on the readiness scale below to find out what each stage of readiness looks like and explore our tips for how to prepare.

 “Many businesses have felt paralysed by the prevailing uncertainty.
 The one thing that is certain, is that legally, the UK will leave the EU without a deal on 29 March, unless another course of action is agreed in time, and that this will present serious disruption to most businesses in some shape or form.
 If you haven’t started making plans yet, now is the time to take action.”

 The first priority for any organisation must be to confirm business can be conducted within regulatory requirements.